-The purpose of grinding coffee is to increase the surface area that contacts the water.
-This makes extraction of the coffee more efficient.
-As you can see in the graphic below, each brewing method requires a different level of grind.
+The purpose of grinding coffee is to increase the surface area that comes into contact with water, which makes the extraction process more efficient.

 Two types of grinders—blade and burr

-Blade grinders are inexpensive are also called spice grinders (they can be used for both purposes but I recommend having one dedicated for coffee and the other for spices).
+Blade grinders are inexpensive are also called spice grinders.
 They have a spinning blade (like a simple food processor) that chops the beans into fine bits.
 The longer you run it, the more finely the coffee is ground.

 Burr grinders work by crushing the beans between two surfaces.
 This creates a more even particle size than blade grinders.

-To see our top picks for grinders, click here.
+To see my top picks for grinders, click here.